edy/redux-persist-transform-filter/README.md

   ['keyYouDontWantToSave1', 'keyYouDontWantToSave2']
 );

-// you want to load only a subset of your state of reducer two const loadSubsetFilter = createFilter( 'myReducerThree', null,
+// you want to load only a subset of your state of reducer three const loadSubsetFilter = createFilter( 'myReducerThree', null,